 In many cases, the police who respond to the scene of an accident make an initial determination about fault and may even issue a citation or arrest one of the drivers involved.
 Sometimes, fault is determined by insurance company investigators after the fact.
 Finally, in some cases, fault is disputed and ultimately is left up to a judge or jury to decide.
 Regardless of the facts of your case, it’s always a good idea to talk to an experienced personal injury lawyer about your accident to protect your rights.

 You May Be Able to Offset Increased Premiums

 Even if you are determined to be at fault for your accident and your premiums increase, there may be certain things that you can do to try and lower your monthly payment.
 For example, many insurers offer discounts for military members, good students, people who do not drive often, or people in certain professions.
 Furthermore, you can also use this as an opportunity to shop around, as different insurers calculate rates differently.

 Can a Lawyer Help?

-In the event that you were not at fault for your accident, an attorney can help ensure that you obtain the compensation to which you are entitled.
+If you were not at fault for your accident, a Downey car accident attorney can help ensure that you obtain the compensation to which you are entitled.
 Insurance companies make money by paying out as little as possible on each claim they receive, and they will happily settle your case for less than it is worth.
 A qualified lawyer can evaluate your case and attempt to negotiate a settlement that adequately compensates you for your losses.